-In 1972, the California Legislature passed a program sponsored by Sen. Mills to provide a property-tax incentive to promote historic preservation.
+In 1972 the California Legislature passed a program sponsored by Senator Mills to provide a property tax incentive to promote historic preservation.
 Known as the Mills Act and beginning at Government Code section 50280, the law allows cities and counties to enter into contracts with owners of qualified historical buildings.
 A qualified historical property must be privately owned and not exempt from property taxes.
 The property must be listed in the National Register of Historic Places or located in a registered historic district or listed in any state, city, county, or city and county official register of historical or architecturally significant sites, places, or landmarks.

 The contracts are for a minimum of ten years and renew automatically each year unless non-renewed by either party.
 During the term of the contract the owner agrees to preserve the qualified historical property and, when necessary, to restore and rehabilitate it.
 Once a contract is recorded prior to January 1 of any year, the assessor values the property using a formula set forth in Revenue and Taxation Code sections 439 through 439.4.
-The “restricted” valuation applies to both the improvements and land of reasonable size that is used as a site.
+The “restricted” valuation applies to both the improvements and land of reasonable size related to the historical improvement.